briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 populations.
 Here, evolutionary outcomes depend greatly on the degree of shared interest between the host and symbiont.
 For example, the cooperative production of virulence factors by the pathogen *P.  aeruginosa* in lung infections is harmful to those with cystic fibrosis.
 Conversely, digestive enzymes produced in the gut microbiome are vital to host health.

-By extending our model to include selection at the host level and defining how changes in host fitness affect changes in symbiont fitness (and vice versa), we will address how the different types of interactions that hosts and their symbionts have, such as mutualisms and parasitisms, affect the evolutionary process.
+To address how feedbacks from niche construction affect social evolution in host-symbiont systems, we will extend our model to include selection and replication at the host level.
+Here, host fitness will be dependent on the state of the symbiont population.
+By altering this dependence, we can observe how host-symbiont co-evolution differs with *positive-* and *negative niche construction*.
+As hosts replicate, we can also explore how co-evolution differs when symbiont populations are transferred vertically or horizontally.
 It was recently suggested that this niche construction perspective will be critical for improving our understanding of viral evolution [@hamblin2014viral] and evolution in co-infecting parasites [@hafer2015when].